JoseRodriguez-glitched/JoseRodriguez-glitched/README.md

 Hi, i'm Jose Rodriguez.
-A tech enthusiast who has skills in many areas of programming
+A tech enthusiast who has skills in many areas of programming.
+And a Linux lover.